risa-labs-inc/BOSS/scripts/README.md

   - Usage: `./poetry_latest.sh check [package]` to check the latest version of a package
   - Usage: `./poetry_latest.sh install [package]` to install a package at its latest version
   - Usage: `./poetry_latest.sh update` to update all dependencies
-  - Usage: `./poetry_latest.sh audit` to perform a full dependency audit
+  - Usage: `./poetry_latest.sh audit` to perform a full dependency audit and generate a report

 - `poetry_functions.sh`: Contains shared functions for Poetry-related scripts